You have been assigned a Grid Preparation and Screening (GPS) session at NCCAT. What are the next steps?

 2. If you sent grids:

-Your grids will be screened on a screening microscope.
+Your grids will be automatically screened on our NCCAT Glacios microscope with Smart Leginon.
 Your data can be viewed by using the Leginon and Appion webtools as detailed below.
 You can choose to review your data with us after the session.